IBM/ubiquity/README.md

-[SpectrumConfig]             # If this section is specified, the "spectrum-scale" backend will be enabled. defaultFilesystem = "gold"   # Default existing Spectrum Scale filesystem to use if user does not specify one during creation of volumes configPath = "/gpfs/gold"    # Path in an existing Spectrum Scale filesystem where Ubiquity can create/store metadata DB

-[SpectrumNfsConfig]            # If this section is specified, the "spectrum-scale-nfs" backend will be enabled.
-Requires CES/Ganesha. defaultFilesystem = "gold"     # Default existing Spectrum Scale filesystem to use if user does not specify one during creation of volumes configPath = "/gpfs/gold"      # Path in an existing Spectrum Scale filesystem where Ubiquity can create/store metadata DB NfsServerAddr = "192.168.1.2"  # IP/hostname under which CES/Ganesha NFS shares can be accessed (required)
+[SpectrumConfig]             # If this section is specified, the "spectrum-scale" backend will be enabled. defaultFilesystem = "gold"   # Default existing Spectrum Scale filesystem to use if user does not specify one during creation of volumes configPath = "/gpfs/gold"    # Path in an existing Spectrum Scale filesystem where Ubiquity can create/store metadata DB nfsServerAddr = "192.168.1.2"  # IP/hostname under which CES/Ganesha NFS shares can be accessed (required if NFS access if needed)

 ```